lifebit-ai/gwasgsa/README.md

 ## Overview

-This pipeline helps to do generalized gene-set analysis of GWAS data using MAGMA.
-It can be used to analyse both raw genotype data as well as summary SNP p-values from a previous GWAS or meta-analysis.
+This pipeline helps to do generalised gene-set analysis of GWAS data using MAGMA.
+It can be used to analyse both raw genotype data (list of vcf or PLINK output) as well as summary SNP p-values from a previous GWAS or meta-analysis.

 ## Credits

-nf-core/gwasgsa was originally written by Sangram Keshari Sahu.
+lifebit-ai/gwasgsa was originally written by Sangram Keshari Sahu.

 ## Contributions and Support